 CTE_NAME;

-Common Table Expression in Postgres uses WITH clause which allows assigning names to the sub-query and using the result set in the main query.
-PostgreSQL provides the WITH and AS statement that supports the designing of auxiliary queries also known as CTEs (Common Table Expressions).
-This WITH query is evaluated only once per execution of the main query, even if it refers to multiple times in the main query.
+The common table expression in Postgres uses the WITH clause, which allows assigning names to the sub-query and using the result set in the main query.
+PostgreSQL provides the WITH and AS statements that support the design of auxiliary queries, also known as CTEs (Common Table Expressions).
+This WITH query is evaluated only once per execution of the main query, even if it refers to it multiple times in the main query.

 CTE Syntax in Postgres